gradido/gradido/e2e-tests/cypress/README.md

 ## Execute the test

 This setup will be integrated in the Gradido Github Actions to automatically support the CI/CD process.
-For now the test setup can only be use locally in two modes
+For now the test setup can only be used locally in two modes.

 ### Run Cypress directly from the code